tbor111/teresaborcuch.github.io/_posts/2016-12-29-Which-Data-Science-Jobs-Pay-Best?.md

     Fitting 5 folds for each of 24 candidates, totalling 120 fits

+    /Users/teresaborcuch/anaconda2/lib/python2.7/site-packages/sklearn/metrics/classification.py:1074: UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no predicted samples.
+      'precision', 'predicted', average, warn_for)
     [Parallel(n_jobs=1)]: Done  49 tasks       | elapsed:    0.2s
     [Parallel(n_jobs=1)]: Done 120 out of 120 | elapsed:    0.4s finished